netdata/netdata/collectors/python.d.plugin/bigquery/README.md

 ## Configuration

-Below is an example configuration to just query some random data from BigQuery (two times) and plot each query data as a seperate chart.
+Below is an example configuration to query some random data from BigQuery (two times) and plot each query data as a seperate chart.

 ```yaml